Model Reduction of a Flexible Nonsmooth Oscillator Recovers its Entire Bifurcation Structure: Dynamics of the kicked oscillator

 \section{Dynamics of the kicked oscillator}

-For this study, the ``exact'' solutions to the hybrid system of Eqs.~\eqref{eq:weak_eom} and \eqref{eq:weak_eom_cases} where obtained using the finite-dimensional expansions of Eqs.~\eqref{eq:mod_w_ABC} with $N=25$ normal modes in all three models.
+After initial experimentation, it was found that the dynamics of the the hybrid system could be simulated to high fidelity using the expansions of Eqs.~\eqref{eq:mod_w_ABC} with $N=25$ normal modes for all three models (Eqs.~\ref{eq:weak_eom} and \ref{eq:weak_eom_cases}).
+Thus, a total of 75 different basis functions were used across the system's hybrid phase space.
+These simulations provided the data for the ``exact'' system.

 MATLAB's native solver, $\texttt{ode45}$, was used to integrate the resulting ordinary differential equations.
-No attempt was made to exactly match our model parameters to the physical experiment (\cref{fig:es_a}), rather our interest was in exploring the model's general, qualitative behavior.
-After initial experimentation with the numerical model, we selected ${m}=1$, $d=0.2$, and $v_{cr} = 0.05$.
+After initial experimentation, we selected ${m}=1$, $d=0.2$, and $v_{cr} = 0.05$.
 We also set ${k}=1000$ (the ratio of the stiffness to ground at the tip vs. the internal stiffness of the beam), $c_v=4.5$ (the coefficient of viscous damping), and $c_m=3\times 10^{-4}$ (the coefficient of material damping) for simulations.
 Keeping these parameters fixed for all simulations, we varied the kick strength ${F}$ and recorded various responses of the system.
-We collected discrete samples in space and time of the simulated response,$w(x,t)$, at $N_{\Omega}=100$ uniformly spaced points along the beam, with a sampling frequency $f_s = 1000$ samples/unit time.
+We collected discrete samples in space and time of the simulated response, $w(x,t)$, at $N_{\Omega}=100$ uniformly spaced points along the beam, with a sampling frequency $f_s = 1000$ samples/unit time.

 Different attracting steady-state solutions of the system are summarized by the bifurcation diagram of \cref{fig:bfd}, in which the kick strength $F$ is the bifurcation parameter.
-The bifurcation diagram is constructed on a fixed Poincar\'{e} section \cite{guckenheimer1983nonlinear} in the state space, defined by
+The bifurcation diagram is constructed using a fixed Poincar\'{e} section \cite{guckenheimer1983nonlinear}, defined by

 For each value of $F$, the tip velocity, $\dot{w}(1,t)$ of the steady state at each intersection with $\Sigma$ is plotted.
 Period-$n$ solutions have $n$ distinct points for the associated value of $F$, whereas chaotic solutions have a theoretically infinite number of points: for \cref{fig:bfd}, we plotted a maximum of 16 distinct points for each $F$.
+Only dynamic steady states are shown; not shown is the trivial solution (the static equilibrium with $\dot{w}|_{\Sigma, x=1} = 0$), which always exists and has a small basin of attraction determined by $v_{cr}$ (Fig.~\ref{fig:phse}).

 Starting with $F = 12.95$, the entire bifurcation diagram was constructed using simple branch-following continuation \cite{seydel_practical_1994} with $\Delta F = 5\times 10^{-5}$, resulting in a total of $10^4$ values of $F$ on the bifurcation diagram.
 The solution branch thus obtained is shown in red in \cref{fig:bfd}.
 The other solution branch shown using black was obtained by starting the same algorithm from $F = 12.45$ and increasing $F$ until $F = 12.95$ with the same $\Delta F$.